 The Independent School Entrance Exam is used for admission to private elementary and secondary schools throughout the United States.
 There are four levels of the test – Primary, Lower, Middle, and Upper – each used in the admissions processes for students of different grade levels.
 Each level of the test is taken by students representing a range of ages, with the Middle Level test taken by students applying into grades 7 and 8 the most common.
-Inspirica’s approach to ISEE test prep starts with the fact that a student’s experience with the test will vary significantly depending on their age, which means that the optimal course of preparation will vary as well.
-Your tutor or instructors will help determine the best way for your child to prepare and then use that plan to ensure that your child is in the best possible position going into test day.
+The ISEE’s unique format and scoring, combined with the younger age of kids taking it, make prep an essential component.
+Inspirica’s approach to ISEE test prep starts with the fact that a student’s experience with the test will vary significantly depending on their age, which means that the optimal course of test preparation will vary as well.
+No matter which of our ISEE test prep courses you choose, our tutors will help determine the best way for your child to prepare and then use that plan to ensure that your child is in the best possible position going into test day.

 First, your child’s raw score will be calculated for each of the four multiple-choice sections on the ISEE; this raw score is simply equal to the number of questions that your child answered correctly in each section, as the ISEE does not apply a wrong-answer penalty.

 Then, using a process called equating, the ISEE will produce a scaled score for each section; these scaled scores take into account the difficulty level of the sections that your child completed relative to the difficulty levels of sections that previous test-takers have completed.